A 1-bit quantum filter for particle trajectory reconstruction: Results

 \subsection{Validation of Derived Complexities}

-To verify the theoretical two-qubit gate complexity of $\mathcal{O}(\sqrt{N} \log N)$ (Eq.~\ref{eq:gate_complexity}), we analyzed the post-compilation two-qubit gate counts for circuits targeting both IBM (superconducting) and Quantinuum (trapped-ion) architectures.
-We generated Qiskit circuits using noiseless statevector simulations using Qiskit's Aer simulator \cite{javadiabhari2024quantumcomputingqiskit}, accelerated via an Nvidia L40S GPU and proceeded with two distinct compilation pipelines: (1) Transpilation to the IBM Torino backend using Qiskit's optimization level 3, and (2) conversion to the TKET framework followed by 'full peephole' optimization\cite{Sivarajah_2020_tket} targeting Quantinuum H2 hardware.
-The gate count analysis is restricted to the range $N \in [2^3, 2^{17}]$, as the classical optimization of circuits exceeding $10^6$ two-qubit gates becomes computationally intractable beyond this point.
+To verify the theoretical two-qubit gate complexity of $\mathcal{O}(\sqrt{N} \log N)$ (Eq.~\ref{eq:gate_complexity}), we analyzed the post-compilation two-qubit gate counts for circuits targeting both IBM and Quantinuum architectures.
+Using the hardware compilation pipelines established above, we generated the necessary circuits using noiseless statevector simulations with Qiskit’s Aer simulator\cite{javadiabhari2024quantumcomputingqiskit}, accelerated via an Nvidia L40S GPU.
+For the compilation step, we specifically applied Qiskit’s optimization level 3 for the IBM Pittsburgh backend, and ‘full peephole’ optimization\cite{Sivarajah_2020_tket} within the TKET framework.
+The gate count analysis is restricted to the range $N \in [2^3, 2^{17}]$ , as the classical optimization of circuits exceeding $10^6$ two-qubit gates becomes computationally intractable beyond this point.

 The compiled gate counts are fitted to the theoretical ansatz $C_{total} = a N^b \log(N) + c$.
 The logarithmic term is fixed to reflect the dependence on register size ($n_s = \log N$), allowing us to isolate the polynomial scaling exponent $b$.
 This constraint minimizes the degrees of freedom relative to the dataset size preventing overfitting, in the asymptotic regime.